namnguyen21/namnguyen/posts/dynamic-programming-101.md

 Thus far, we've gone over a top-down recursive solution and using memoization to optimize that solution.
 Recursion is often a great starting point to solve solutions, but will always run the issue of being a worse optimized solution to a problem due to the nature of recursion and its requirement for the call stack to hold function calls in memory.

-That being said, recursive functions can be written iteratively, and it is often the solution to optimizing the solution at hand.
+That being said, recursive functions can be written iteratively, and iterative solutions are the solution to optimization.
 To understand how a bottom-up iterative solution can be created, it'd be useful to go over what our top down solution did step-by-step.

 1. The solution first takes in some `target` value and an array `nums`.
 2. The function then goes top-down, starting from the target value, and begins subtracting values taken from `nums` away from `target`.